 It seems like every time I go grocery shopping, there's a new type of probiotic drink being sold there.
-But if you're the DIY type—and I'm thinking if you read Hello Glow, you probably are—you can save serious money by making your own fermented probiotic drinks at home.
-It’s easier than you think (really!) and the best part is, you can customize them with your favorite ingredient combinations.
+But if you're the DIY type—and I'm thinking if you read Hello Glow, you probably are—you can save serious money by making your own fermented probiotic drinks (even smoothies!) at home.

 Kvass!
-It's a fun word to say and it's a serious source of probiotic goodness.
+It's a fun word to say, and it's a serious source of probiotic goodness.
 Traditionally made by fermenting beets, this version is made with carrots instead.